steinio/Smart-Garage-Door/README.md

   delay(10000);
 }
 ```
-I had to modify the original "String payload = ..." code because it couldn't parse the string.
+I had to modify the original "String payload = ..." code because it was missing escape characters and had unnecessary data.

 After uploading the code and activating the device, I went to my IBM Bluemix Device Dashboard to find my device was connected.